-Thank you for supporting the 2018 3 Day Run!
-Save the date for 2019's run - June 5, 6, and 7!
-Then, come out and cheer on your local officers when the Run passes through your town!
+The 2019 3 Day Run will happen June 5, 6, and 7!
+Check out the routes that will be passing through your town below then, come out and cheer on your local officers when the Run passes through your town!

 Please join us for other Torch Run events throughout the entire year.
 For a listing of events happening near you, check out our event calendar, continuously updated as we add new events.
 Or follow us on social media @CTLETR.

 Be sure to check out photos from events year-round by visiting our Smug Mug album HERE.

 Law Enforcement Torch Run (LETR)

 The Law Enforcement Torch Run for Special Olympics Connecticut is more than just an event.
 It is a mission, a serious commitment by the law enforcement community to pay homage to our heroes - Special Olympics Connecticut athletes and their families.

 Purchase Law Enforcement Torch Run gear online HERE

 What is the Law Enforcement Torch Run?